-The call for social responsibility from businesses is not new.
-While specific issues may change, societies have always made demands of firms.
-In short, "the pursuit of profit has been 'unloved' since Socrates declared that 'the more [men] think of making a fortune, the less they think of virtue."
-As a result, ancient Chinese, Egyptian, and Sumerian writings often delineated rules for commerce to facilitate trade and ensure broader interests were considered.
-Ever since, public concern about the interaction between business and society has grown in proportion to the growth of economic activity:24
+In other words, in spite of the obvious value that firms create, "the pursuit of profit has been 'unloved' since Socrates declared that 'the more [men] think of making a fortune, the less they think of virtue."
+Even though a business cannot create value for itself unless it is also creating value for others, the instinct to curb profit-seeking has deep roots.
+Ancient Chinese, Egyptian, and Sumerian writings, for example, often delineated rules to facilitate trade and ensure broader interests were considered.
+Ever since, public concern about the impact of business on society has grown in proportion to the growth of economic activity: 24